-Target analytes were selected based on analytical requirements for water testing related to refined petroleum products, including jet fuel, as outlined in the Short List of Petroleum Products in the Land Recycling Program Technical Guidance Manual established by the Pennsylvania Department of Environmental Protection (PA DEP).
+Target analytes were selected based on analytical requirements for water testing related to refined petroleum products, including jet fuel, as outlined in the Short List of Petroleum Products in the Land Recycling Program Technical Guidance Manual established by the PA DEP.
 Target analytes are the following VOCs: benzene, toluene, ethylbenzene, total xylenes, isopropylbenzene, methyl tert-butyl ether (also known as methyl tertiary butyl ether or MTBE), naphthalene, 1,2,4-trimethylbenzene, 1,3,5-trimethylbenzene, and 1,2-dichloroethane (also known as ethylene dichloride or EDC); 1,2-dibromoethane (also known as ethylene dibromide or EDB); and lead (dissolved).

-Water samples will be collected in laboratory-supplied sample containers and submitted to Pace Analytical in Westborough, Massachusetts for analysis of target analytes, as outlined in Table 1.
+Water samples will be collected in laboratory-supplied sample containers and submitted to Pace Analytical in Westborough, Massachusetts for analysis of target analytes, as outlined in Table 2.